Outbreak: The New Nightmare

 - 22 % negative mentions

-The graphics in the game have received mixed reviews, with many players noting issues such as clipping, graphical glitches, and subpar animations.
-While some appreciate the nostalgic feel reminiscent of classic survival horror games, others criticize the overall visual quality, describing it as outdated and in need of significant polish.
-Despite these shortcomings, a few players acknowledge improvements over previous entries, suggesting that the developer is making progress in enhancing the game's visual integrity.
+Overall, the graphics of the game receive mixed reviews, with many players noting issues such as clipping, graphical glitches, and subpar animations.
+While some appreciate the nostalgic feel reminiscent of classic survival horror games, others criticize the visuals as outdated and lacking polish.
+Improvements in optimization and graphical enhancements are frequently suggested to elevate the overall experience.

 “The graphics are a nice boost from the pseudo flash animation look of the first game.”